- Tuition charges are considered due on the first day of class.

 - If a student has a balance that is past due, the student will still be able to attend the classes in which he or she is currently enrolled.
-APU will not drop a graduate student from an ongoing class due to a past due tuition balance.
+APU will not drop a graduate or professional student from an ongoing class due to a past due tuition balance.
 However, students should note that they will not be able to enroll in future classes or receive transcripts until any past due charges have been paid in full.

-At this time, APU does not offer graduate students the option of enrolling in a pre-established payment plan.
+At this time, APU does not offer graduate or professional students the option of enrolling in a pre-established payment plan.
 Students who are not able to pay in full at the time of registration should apply for private student loans to facilitate the structuring of payment for schooling expenses over a length of time.

 Students with an outstanding balance will receive a monthly email from CASHNet directing them to view their balance online.